* Information on submitting checks to OIS during COVID-19 *

 The Department of Labor considers H-1B filing fees a business expense.
-As such, the sponsoring department must provide the OIS with JH-issued checks made payable to the Department of Homeland Security: USCIS to cover all filing fees.
+As such, the sponsoring department must provide the OIS with JH-issued checks made payable to the US Department of Homeland Security to cover all filing fees.
 A separate check from the department is required for each applicable fee.
 Even though they have the same payee, all fees must be in separate checks.
-Do not mail checks to USCIS.
-All checks must be submitted to the OIS advisor handling the H-1B case and have the name of the foreign national, whose case the fee relates to, clearly marked on the check.
+Do not mail checks to USCIS. *** All checks must be submitted to the OIS advisor handling the H-1B case and have the name of the foreign national, whose case the fee relates to, clearly marked on the check.
 When OIS staff are not working remotely due to COVID [see link above], departmental partners who are not on the JHMI campus must send USCIS filing fees for H-1B applications by standard mail or by FedEx.
 [We strongly discourage intercampus mail as it can take weeks.]

 |FEE DESCRIPTION||AMOUNT||WHEN REQUIRED|

 |Department of Homeland Security Fraud Prevention and Detection Fee||$500||Any H-1B case where the individual: 1) does not currently work for JH or 2) works for JH but is not already in H-1B status|